DigitaleDeltaOrg/dd-eco-api/README.md

 Since ecology is diverse, in that no two ecological research projects may require the exact same data to be registered, the DD-ECO-API specification focusses on formalizing functionality and structure, but provides suggestions for properties to make the data useful (make information from data).

-In the DD-ECO-API spec therefor describes:
+The DD-ECO-API specification therefor describes:

 - Minimal [requirements](requirements.md) and suggestions.
 - How to find the data ny [filtering](filtering.md).